rsoftone/virmap/referencedbs/README.md

 ## Comprehensive Viral Database ##

-Genbank Divisions used
+Genbank Divisions used:

-gbvrl (33 files as at June 2019, ~3GB total size)
+gbvrl (33 files as at June 2019, ~3 GB total size)

-gbphage (n files as at June 2019, ~N_GB total size)
+gbphage (3 files as at June 2019, ~0.4 GB total size)

 ## Comprehensive General Purpose Database ##

-Genbank Divisions used
+Genbank Divisions used:

 330 gbbct